MichaelVennettilli/simple_spherical_shell_partitioner/README.md

 This code provides some basic utilities constructing certain geometries in CGAL.
 In particular, it was written to do three primary things.

-1. Given a positive int (>3), an inner radius, and an outer radius, this can produce a polyhedral partition of the spherical shell bounded by the two radii into the specified number of polyhedra.
+1. Given a set of points (>3), an inner radius, and an outer radius, this can produce a polyhedral partition of the spherical shell bounded by the two radii into the specified number of polyhedra.

 2. Given a 3-map, this can triangulate every face in it.